stevetotheizz0/7thSea-for-OCTGN/README.md

 If you found a bug in the game definition and want to report it, or if you have a great idea for a new feature and want to see it implemented, please report it in the [github repository for 7th Sea on OCTGN](https://github.com/stevetotheizz0/7thSea-for-OCTGN).
 This is the best way for the developer to see and track issues reported and you’ll also be informed when they’re closed.

 For additional support, join [OCGTN's Discord Server](OCTGN Community Chat & Support: https://discord.gg/Yn3Jrpj).

+## For Developers

+### How to install and run this game locally:

+#### Step 1
+Download .nupkg file from this repository

+#### Step 2
+Navigate to the Local Feed of your OCTGN.
+Usually this is located at C:\Users\ \Documents\OCTGN\LocalFeed

+If you use different locations for OCTGN and its data, the 'LocalFeed' folder might be inside OCTGN\Data\LocalFeed

+#### Step 3
+Drop the .nupkg file you just downloaded into this folder and start OCTGN.
+Under the games manager select the developer local feed option from the drop down.
+(Also note that the local package will need to have a higher version number than the current to update)

+For testing changes, you will need to create another .nupkg file and drop it in the LocalFeed folder to run and test locally.
+OCTGN has a build process and build GUI included within its files and documented [here](https://github.com/octgn/OCTGN/wiki/O8build).
+The OCTGN discord channel can also provide additional support for developers.